OfficeDev/Office-Add-in-Nodejs-ServerAuth/README.md

     ```

     > **Note:** <br />
-    The sample uses a self-signed certificate to serve the site using the https protocol.
+    The sample uses a self-signed certificate to serve the site by using the https protocol.
 The sample requires you to trust the certificate to run properly.
-You can also generate your own self-signed certificate using the **ss_certgen.sh** script, which requires [OpenSSL](http://www.openssl.org/) to run.
+You can also generate your own self-signed certificate by using the **ss_certgen.sh** script, which requires [OpenSSL](http://www.openssl.org/) to run.
-6. Open Word or Excel and click **Insert** > **My add-ins** > **See all...**
+6. Open Microsoft Word or Microsft Excel and click **Insert** > **My add-ins** > **See all**
-7. Click **Shared Folder** if you deployed the add-in to a network share or **My Organization** if you deployed the add-in to the add-in catalog.
+7. Click **Shared Folder** if you deployed the add-in to a network share, or click **My Organization** if you deployed the add-in to the add-in catalog.
 8. Click **ServerAuth Sample**.

 ## Credits